Last modified: 2022-02-12 by bruce berry

 Other Eastern Cape pages:

-of the former Cape Province, added those parts
+of the former Cape Province and including those parts

-of Transkei that were situated in Natal.
-Borders
+of the former Transkei that were situated in Natal.

 on the Western Cape, Northern Cape,

 Free State, KwaZulu-Natal (with enclave)

 and Lesotho and includes the former homelands of Ciskei

 The former Eastern Province was a division of the Cape Colony,